BellHermitage/suzunaan.org/content/posts/no-ai/index.en.md

 The next time you are waiting for Copilot's auto-completion, please, think about it a bit.

 {{< figure width=600 src="thinking.jpg" alt="A tweet and a quote reply.
 The author of the first tweet says that sometimes, when writing a prompt, they directly solve the problem without using Chat-GPT.
-The quote tweet makes fun of them by saying that they discovered 'thinking'."  >}}
+The quote tweet makes fun of them by saying that they discovered 'thinking'." title="Example given."  >}}